invicticide/fractive/doc/source/introduction.md

 Navigate to `path/to/my/story/build` and open up the `index.html` in a web browser to run your story!

 You now know enough to create interactive fiction stories both simple and complex.
 However, Fractive is capable of much more than this.
-For a guided tour of all Fractive's feature, check out the `Tutorial` section in the sidebar.
-Or if you'd like to explore on your own, scroll down to the `User Manual` section.
+For a guided tour of all Fractive's feature, check out [Tutorial]({@Tutorial-Start}).

 {{QuickStart-Installation}}